HL7/fhir-shorthand/dev-days-2019/README.md

 ```
 $ sushi <path>
 ```
 where `<path>` is the path to the folder containing the FSH files.
-So if your FSH files were in `~/fhir-shorthand/dev-days-2019`, the command would be
+So if change the working directory to `/dev-days-2019`, the command would be
 ```
-$ sushi ~/fhir-shorthand/dev-days-2019
+$ sushi .
 ```
 This will send the resulting FHIR output to an `build` directory in your current working directory.
 Optionally, you can specify your output directory name using the `-o` option.
 ```